MULEDASTAGIRIREDDY/cmoscourse/README.md

 ............................................................................

-#LECTURE 41
+# 5.1

 What is this lecture about?
 In previous lectures we changed PMOS width and saw how VTC and noise margin changes.
 Now in this lecture we want to see what happens when Vdd changes.What if someone gives 2.5V chip only 1V supply?Will it still work?
 So the question is - how does VTC change when Vdd is scaled down from 2.5V to 1V?
-To answer this we run multiple SPICE simulations - one for each Vdd value.But doing this manually for every Vdd is boring and slow.So in this lecture we learn a SMART way to run all simulations automatically using a loop inside the SPICE netlist itself.
+To answer this we run multiple SPICE simulations - one for each Vdd value.But doing this manually for every Vdd is boring low.So in this lecture we learn a SMART way to run all simulations automatically using a loop inside the SPICE netlist itself.

 Circuit Setup

 <img width="700" height="310" alt="image" src="https://github.com/user-attachments/assets/c1276d21-f1bd-4057-9228-5b31efe57157" />

 From above picture we can observe the inverter circuit used for this experiment.
+Her we took bigger PMOS compared to NMOS to mach resistances.
 Circuit parameters are:
 •Vdd = 2.5V (starting value, will be scaled down)
 •Wp = 0.9375u (PMOS width)
 •Wn = 0.375u (NMOS width)
 Note: Wp is 2.5x Wn.This is the balanced sizing we learned in previous lecture to get Vm near Vdd/2.

-The Experiment - What are we doing?
+The Experiment

 <img width="700" height="310" alt="image" src="https://github.com/user-attachments/assets/f84a790b-f8cb-462f-b05d-276467127fef" />